umvirt/lfsautobuilder/README.md

 - Timezone: UTC
 - Root password: none

-This is not the end.
-It's just a beginning!
+This is not the final product.
+It's a base for further configuration and customization.

 ## Preparation